md-irohas/md-irohas.github.io/content/blog/2024-03-trip-mizuki-shigeru-road/index.en.md

 The Shigeru Mizuki Memorial Museum was closed when I visited, so I mainly looked around at the yokai statues on the road.
-I enjoyed walking around in the daytime, but the Mizuki Shigeru Road lit up at night had a unique mood combined with the view of yokai world, and I really enjoyed it.
+I enjoyed walking around in the daytime, but the Mizuki Shigeru Road lit up at night had a unique mood combined with the view of yokai world.

 ## Photos